 All content was fronted by influencers that the community had identified as positive role models for themselves and their peers.

-Five audience first pieces of influencer fronted content with Roman Kemp, Snoochie Shy, Paigey Cakey, Tobi Shinobi and Andrew Henderson, delivering over 2 million views amongst the target audience.
+Five ‘audience first pieces’ of influencer-fronted content in collaboration with Roman Kemp, Snoochie Shy, Paigey Cakey, Chunkz, Yinka Bokinni, Tobi Shinobi and Andrew Henderson, resulting in over 2 million views amongst the target audience.

 All content was posted from influencer’s own social channels, to further extend the reach of the content and endorse the message to their young followers.